 We are well prepared for the proceedings where our legal representation built upon our original submission.
 We called experts in the relevant fields of community infrastructure, traffic, heritage, planning and design, who presented evidence on our behalf.

 The next stages in the process involves the Advisory Committee taking on board all the feedback presented at the hearing and throughout the process and then drafting a report with recommendations that will come to both the Minister for Planning and Council.
 The report is due by 19 December, 2013.

 We are still the Planning Authority for the purposes of making a decision on the proposal.
 When the Advisory Committee's report is received, we will be assessing it thoroughly, putting forward its own recommendations and then making a decision or determination on the master plan.
 We must justify any decision that is not in accordance with the Advisory Committee’s recommendations.

 The next step in the racecourse master plan process is the Public Hearings.
 These hearings, which are being run by the State Government’s Advisory Committee commence this week on Wednesday 2 October.

 We have been preparing for these hearings over the past few months.
 We have engaged legal representation and experts in the relevant fields to appear at the Committee hearing.

-Some residents may have heard on Monday 16 September an interview on ABC 774 with the Planning Minister Matthew Guy.
+On Monday 16 September there was an interview on ABC 774 with the Planning Minister Matthew Guy.
 In this interview the Minister indicated that he was not involved in the process and if residents had feedback on the racecourse master plan they should contact Council.